 The Art of Doing a PhD

-This page contains resources on “The Art of Doing a PhD” – or in other words different good advices for surviving graduate school.
+This page contains resources on “The Art of Doing a PhD” – or in other words different good advice for surviving graduate school.
 The page is constantly under construction and I will continuously add stuff here.

 I made a presentation on the subject at the Doctoral Colloquium at the UbiComp 2007 Conference: